ZIP Tools

 - Compress ZIP File when you need a new archive from a folder or a group of files.

-- Remove ZIP Password if you already know the password and want an unlocked copy for easier access.
+- Remove ZIP Password if you already know the password and want a copy of the archive without the password requirement.

 - Unzip File to extract the contents of an archive you received or downloaded.